wheeler89/pollen-o-meter/README.md

 ## live page on github
 https://wheeler89.github.io/pollen-o-meter/

-If theres a error 404 when first open this git page, try to add index.html after "/".
+If a error 404 occurs when first open this git page, try to add index.html on its path.

 --> https://wheeler89.github.io/pollen-o-meter/index.html

 ## author